koide3/glim/docs/parameters.md

 # Important parameters

 !!! info
+    See the [sensor setup buide](https://github.com/koide3/glim/wiki/Sensor-setup-guide) for configurations of popular sensors (including Livox MID360 and Azure Kinect).

+!!! info
     See the Configuration files section in [Getting started](quickstart.md) to change the location of configuration files.

 ## ROS-related (config_ros.json)